Re-Brain/CS50-Project0/README.md

 # Project 0 - Search

-This is my first project in my CS50’s Web Programming with Python and JavaScript course that I taken.
+&nbsp;&nbsp;&nbsp;&nbsp;This is my first project in my CS50’s Web Programming with Python and JavaScript course that I taken.
 In this project, I have to replicate the functinallity of google search, google image search, and google search advance using only html and css

 ## Specification